 This philosophy also applies in the workplace, where we spend most of our time.
 Motivators that involve mastery have proven more effective than monetary rewards when the employee’s role is restricted, specialized, or if they feel they are not growing as individuals.

 The third intrinsic motivator, purpose, involves our innate desire to do things in service of something larger than ourselves.
-People intrinsically want to do things that matter.
+People intrinsically want to do things that matter and this motivates improvement in employee productivity and engagement.

 The best organizations in the world know that an underlying purpose for their business—one that transcends the boundaries of profit—increases employee engagement.